-Yes it is true, every equine owner, both here in the UK and Europe has to have a passport for their donkey, mule, horse and pony.
+Every equine owner, both here in the UK and Europe, must have a passport for their donkey, mule, horse and pony.

-If you do not have a passport then you are liable for prosecution and a fine.
+If your donkey does not have a passport, or is not microchipped before the dates given above, then you are liable for prosecution and a fine.